pelias/documentation/data-sources.md

 - `neighbourhood`
 - `coarse` (alias for simultaneously using all the above)

-[Who's on First](https://whosonfirst.mapzen.com) is an open data directory of worldwide "administrative places" created by Mapzen.
-It is our primary provider of:
+[Who's on First](https://whosonfirst.mapzen.com) is an open-data directory of worldwide administrative places created by Mapzen.
+It is the primary provider of:
 - Countries
-- Regions (for example: States, Provinces)
+- Regions (for example: states, provinces)
 - Counties
 - Localities (cities, towns, hamlets)
 - Neighbourhoods

-Additionally, for addresses and venues (POI's) coming from OpenStreetMap, Geonames, and OpenAddresses, we use Who's on First to provide standardized fields for the country, region, locality, and neighbourhood.
+Additionally, for addresses, venues, and points of interest coming from OpenStreetMap, Geonames, and OpenAddresses, Mapzen Search uses Who's on First to provide standardized fields for the country, region, locality, and neighbourhood.
 Other matching levels the place may fall within `macro-county` or `macro-region` taxonomy from Who's on Firsts.

 [License](https://github.com/whosonfirst/whosonfirst-data/blob/master/LICENSE.md)

 ## OpenStreetMap